BlenderCN/BlenderPython/Curves.md

   - CARDINAL: ...
   - BSPLINE: ...

-Sometimes the distinction between 2D and 3D is arbitrary, sometimes you can switch the Curve type to either, it depends on what logically makes sense.
+Sometimes the distinction between 2D and 3D is arbitrary, sometimes you can switch the Curve type to either, it depends on what you need.

 ### 2D (Polyline)